-- 10.1.2 It shall ensure that the substantive content of a tender cannot by accessed by any SESTRAN personnel until after the tender deadline. - 10.1.3 It shall record the identity of any person who accesses the tenders as well as the time and date that took place. - 10.1.4 All records must be of a sufficient standard to be used as evidence in Court. - 10.1.5 All records must be kept for at least twelve months from the date of the contract award. - 10.1.6 It shall ensure that economic operators can submit queries regarding the tender on an anonymous basis and that the answers to such queries are made available to all interested economic operators. - 10.1.7 It shall ensure that SESTRAN shall be able to publish clarifications, or additional information, to the tender documentation so that it is available to all interested economic operators. - 10.2 The procedures detailed in Appendices 1 and 2 shall not apply to a tender process conducted in accordance with 10.1. - 11.1 The Partnership Director or appropriate Officer of the Partnership will prepare the contract documents setting out: - The scope; - The quality; - The quantity of the works, the goods and services or The consultancy services; - The proposed method of evaluation to be used.
-Where the proposed method is "Most Economically Advantageous Tender" (MEAT), the criteria for the evaluation of tenders shall also be specified in the tender documents.
+- 10.1.4 All records must be of a sufficient standard to be used as evidence in Court. - 10.1.5 All records must be kept for at least seven years from the date of the contract award. - 10.1.6 It shall ensure that economic operators can submit queries regarding the tender on an anonymous basis and that the answers to such queries are made available to all interested economic operators. - 10.1.7 It shall ensure that SESTRAN shall be able to publish clarifications, or additional information, to the tender documentation so that it is available to all interested economic operators.

+11.1 The Partnership Director or appropriate Officer of the Partnership will prepare the contract documents setting out:

-11.2 The Contract Documents shall state that the Partnership is not bound to accept the lowest tender or any tender.
+- The scope; - The quality; - The quantity of the works, the goods and services or The consultancy services; - The proposed method of evaluation to be used.
+Where the proposed method is "Most Economically Advantageous Tender" (MEAT), the criteria for the evaluation of tenders shall also be specified in the tender documents. - 11.2 The Contract Documents shall state that the Partnership is not bound to accept the lowest tender or any tender.